External Ids for UVSSA Gene

 Previous HGNC Symbols for UVSSA Gene

 The protein encoded by this gene appears to be involved in ubiquitination and dephosphorylation of RNA polymerase II subunits that stall after UV irradiation.
-The encoded protein interacts with several members of the nucleotide excision repair complex to help repair UV-induced DNA damage.
-Defects in this gene can cause UV-sensitive syndrome 3. [provided by RefSeq, May 2012]
+The encoded protein interacts with several members of the nucleotide excision repair complex, and is thought to be involved in the transcription-coupled nucleotide excision repair (TC-NER) pathway to help remove lesions in the DNA that block transcription.
+Defects in this gene can cause UV-sensitive syndrome 3.
+Alternative splicing results in multiple transcript variants. [provided by RefSeq, Dec 2015]

 GeneCards Summary for UVSSA Gene

-UVSSA (UV-Stimulated Scaffold Protein A) is a Protein Coding gene.
-Diseases associated with UVSSA include uv-sensitive syndrome and uv-sensitive syndrome 3.
+UVSSA (UV Stimulated Scaffold Protein A) is a Protein Coding gene.
+Diseases associated with UVSSA include uv-sensitive syndrome 3 and uv-sensitive syndrome.
 Among its related pathways are DNA Double-Strand Break Repair and Transcription-Coupled Nucleotide Excision Repair (TC-NER).
 GO annotations related to this gene include RNA polymerase II core binding.

 UniProtKB/Swiss-Prot for UVSSA Gene